ettebaDwop/project-1/project-1.md

 # WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS
-A LAMP stack is a group of open source software that is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP¹³.
+A LAMP stack is a group of open source software that is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP.
 It consists of four components: Linux, Apache, MySQL, and PHP.
 This project will try to implement .......

 Steps to completion